-In order for the cooperative to retain part of the patronage dividend, members must receive a qualified notice of allocation.
-This notice indicates that by cashing their check, or using their certificate, they also accept the non-cash portion retained by the cooperative.
-This notice must specify a deadline to cash the check/certificate of at least 90 days after issuance.
-The IRS allows the cooperative, through the issuance of a qualified notice of allocation, to deduct the non-cash portion of the patronage dividend.
+(In order for the cooperative to retain part of the patronage dividend, members must receive a qualified notice of allocation.
+This notice outlines what the funds are and the amount of the non-cash portion retained by the co-op.
+This notice must specify any deadlines and the consequences of using or not using the funds.
+Issuing a qualified notice of allocation allows the cooperative to deduct the patronage dividend.
 Food cooperatives will normally only use qualified patronage dividends.

 Payouts to members from the income of a given tax year must be made no later than 8.5 months after that year-end.
 This allowable timeframe is called the payment period.
-The deadline for cashing the check/certificate must be no later than 90 days after the end of the payment period.
-The IRS is very particular about this and will classify any payment made outside of the allowable payment period as an ordinary corporate dividend --nondeductible for the cooperative and taxable to the recipient.
+The IRS is very particular about this and will classify any payment made outside of the allowable payment period as an ordinary corporate dividend-nondeductible for the cooperative and taxable to the recipient.)